What Is All The Factors Of 60

 Q: What is prime factorization?

 Prime factorization is the process of breaking down a number into its prime number components.
-For example, the prime factorization of 60 is 2 x 2 x 3 x 5 (or 2² x 3 x 5).
+Here's one way to look at it: the prime factorization of 60 is 2 x 2 x 3 x 5 (or 2² x 3 x 5).

 Q: Can a number have an infinite number of factors?